step-security-bot/rsd/README.md

 Maybe -- I want to start automating various things in whatever language seems right.

-Analyizing Mach-O binaries (i.e., MacOS binaries) doesn't seem to be as common but would be something to support in a future PR.
+Analyzing Mach-O binaries (i.e., MacOS binaries) doesn't seem to be as common but would be something to support in a future PR.